Robert J. Cottrol

 He is currently doing research contrasting the role of law in the development of systems of slavery and racial hierarchy in the United States and Latin America.
 He has lectured on American law at the Federal Universities of Santa Catarina and Rio Grande do Sul in Brazil and the University of Buenos Aires and La Universidad del Museo Social in Argentina.

 BA, PhD, Yale University; JD, Georgetown University

-Robert J. Cottrol is quoted in CBC News about the Las Vegas massacre and the gun debate.
+Robert J. Cottrol is quoted in The Washington Times about the issues involving the purchasing of firearms.

 Robert J. Cottrol is quoted in Diverse regarding the debate about NFL players required to stand during the national anthem.

 Robert J. Cottrol is quoted in The Charleston Gazette-Mail about the meaning of "well regulated."